rest-for-physics/framework/CONTRIBUTING.md

 and that will be written to disk together with other metadata information.
 This member can be accessed by inherited classes by using `GetVersion()`, `GetVersionCode()` and `SetVersion()`.

-fVersion is retrieved together with the metadata structure from a ROOT file.
+`fVersion` is retrieved together with the metadata structure from a previously written ROOT file.
 Then the result of GetVersion() might be different from the version of current REST build.
 We can compare them and act differently according to the result.

 There are two important parameters defined in `TRestVersion.h`: `REST_RELEASE` and `REST_VERSION_CODE`.